Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 What are the consequences of not complying with prevailing wage requirements on public works projects in Texas?

-Failure to comply with prevailing wage requirements on public works projects in Texas can lead to serious consequences, including a statutory penalty of $60 per worker for each calendar day that a worker is underpaid.
-Contractors and subcontractors may also face withholding of contract payments, termination of contracts, and disqualification from bidding on future public projects.
-In cases of willful violation, criminal penalties may apply, including fines up to $500, imprisonment for up to six months, or both.
-These penalties underscore the importance of adhering to wage laws outlined in the Texas Government Code Chapter 2258 to ensure fair compensation for workers and avoid legal and financial repercussions.
+Failure to comply with prevailing wage requirements on Texas public works projects can lead to serious consequences.
+Texas Government Code § 2258.023 imposes a statutory civil penalty of $60 per worker for each calendar day that a worker is underpaid.
+Contractors and subcontractors may also face withholding of contract payments, contract termination, and disqualification from bidding on future public projects.
+Willful violations under § 2258.058 carry criminal penalties, including fines up to $500, imprisonment up to six months, or both.
+Federal Davis-Bacon enforcement layers on top when federal funds are involved, including back wages, withholding and cross-withholding, three-year federal debarment, CWHSSA liquidated damages, and prime liability for subcontractor wages under the 2023 final rule.